 If you're going to be doing any hiking make sure you go prepared with a good pair of hiking shoes!
-Check out the Salomon online store for their latest hiking and trail gear.
+(These are the ones Bevan uses and these are the ones Jill uses) Check out the Salomon online store for their latest hiking and trail gear.

 Stop 9: Drive via the Midlands Meander to King Shaka International Airport.